Design Temperature Limits for Residential New Construction

 - Jurisdiction-Specified Temperatures: If a jurisdiction-specified design temperature is used that exceeds the limit defined in the ENERGY STAR Certified Homes Design Limit Temperature Reference Guide, designers must submit a Design Temperature Exception Request (PDF, 118KB).

-- Temperature Exception Request: In rare cases, the designer may believe that an exception to the limits in the reference guide are warranted for a particular state and county, or territory.
+- Temperature Exception Request: In rare cases, the designer may believe that an exception to the limits in the reference guide is warranted for a particular state/county or territory.
 If so, the designer must complete and submit a Design Temperature Exception Request (PDF, 118KB), including a justification for the exception, to energystarhomes@energystar.gov for review and approval prior to the home’s certification.

-The state and county, or territory, and corresponding outdoor design temperatures selected by the designer will be documented in the HVAC Design Report.
-And the Home Energy Rater will verify that the selected temperatures are within the limits in the reference guide, or per an allowance, prior to certification.
-Visit the ENERGY STAR Certified Homes Program Requirements page to download the HVAC Design Report and visit the ENERGY STAR Certified Homes Policy Changes and Clarifications page to learn more about recent program changes
+The state/county or territory and corresponding outdoor design temperatures selected by the designer will be documented in the HVAC Design Report, and the Rater will verify that the selected temperatures are within the required limits prior to certification.

 Editions

-- ENERGY STAR Certified Homes Design Temperature Limit Reference Guide (2019 Edition) (PDF, 4KB) – This document contains design temperature limits which are permitted to be used with any National HVAC Design Report, and are required to be used for all National HVAC Design Reports generated on or after October 1, 2020.
+- ENERGY STAR Certified Homes Design Temperature Limit Reference Guide (2019 Edition) (PDF, 4KB) – This document contains design temperature limits that are permitted to be used with any National HVAC Design Report and are required to be used for all National HVAC Design Reports generated on or after October 1, 2020.